maddymanu/maddymanu/README.md

 ### Hello World! 👋

-I'm currently building the future of Clinical Trials @Curebase (YC S18)
+I'm currently building the future of Microservices @Cortex (YC W20)

 Over the last few years, here are a few things I’ve worked on:
 -> Built Web apps in Javascript, TypeScript, React.